temporalio/proposals/all-sdk/autotuning.md

 ///
 /// I'm a bit at a loss for a good name trait WorkflowSlotAndCacheManager: WorkflowTaskSlotSupplier + WorkflowCacheSizer {}

+struct WorkflowSlotsInfo {
+  used_slots: Vec<WorkflowSlotInfo>,
+  /// Current size of the workflow cache.
+  num_cached_workflows: usize,
+  /// The limit on the size of the cache, if any.
+This is important for users to know as discussed below in the section
+  /// on workflow cache management.
+  max_cache_size: Option<usize>,
+  // ...
+Possibly also metric information
+}
 ```

 ## Flow